ShubhamJamuar/Gesture-Controlled-VLC-Media_Player/README.md

 Future Updates:<br>
 1. Remove the need of changing the directory in Classification.ipynb <br>
 2. Remove the need of manually opening VLC Media player. <br>
+3. Usage of the same model to automate other applications like MS Word,Powerpoint and lot more.<br>